Daph1986/mamamaki/README.md

 2. [Adobe Stock](https://stock.adobe.com/nl/images/wave-tides-in-ukiyo-e-style/229859488) the wave image is a licensed image downloaded with a paid Adobe Stock account, the image was used for the background of the register and log in page.

-3. Photos of the food, all these photos are my own.
+3. Photos of the food, for recipes added by users "admin" and "daphnehf", all these photos are my own.

 4. [Color-hex](https://www.color-hex.com/) was used to get the images of the colors that were used.